AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootListDtoOffsetPaginationWF/README.md

 **[Offset Pagination - Trigger `COUNT(*) OVER` And Return `List<dto>`](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootListDtoOffsetPaginationWF)**

-**Description:** When we rely on an *offset* paging we have the performance penalty induced by throwing away *n* records before reached the desired *offset*.
-Larger *n* leads to a significant performance penalty.
-But, this is not the only performance penalty.
-Most of the time we want to count the total number of rows to calculate the total number of possible pages, so this is an extra `SELECT COUNT`.
-So, if we don't want to go with *keyset* pagination and avoid counting that total number of records, which can be very costly, we have to tackle this performance penalty somehow.
-For databases vendors that support *Window Functions* there is a solution relying on `COUNT(*) OVER()` as in this application that uses this window function in a native query against MySQL 8.
+**Description:** Typically, in offset pagination, there is one query needed for fetching the data and one for counting the total number of records.
+But, we can fetch this information in a single database rountrip via a `SELECT COUNT` subquery nested in the main `SELECT`.
+Even better, for databases vendors that support *Window Functions* there is a solution relying on `COUNT(*) OVER()` as in this application that uses this window function in a native query against MySQL 8.
+So, prefer this one instead of `SELECT COUNT` subquery.

 **Key points:**\
-     - create a DTO projection to cover the extra-column added by the `COUNT(*) OVER()` window function\
+     - create a DTO projection that contains getters for the data that should be fetched and an extra-column for mapping the return of the `COUNT(*) OVER()` window function\
      - write a native query relying on this window function

 **Example:**\